StenlyTU/LFCS-official/stuff/StorageManagement.md

 * `setfacl -R -m g:sales:rx file` -> set ACL on file.

-  * `-R` recursive, if file is a directory, ACL will be applied to all file inside it.
+  * `-R` -> recursive, if file is a directory, ACL will be applied to all file inside it.
-  * `-m` modify
+  * `-m` -> modify
-  * `g:sales:rx` group sales can read and execute
+  * `g:sales:rx` -> group sales can read and execute
     * `g` group
     * `u` user
     * `o` other

 * `setfacl -m u:dummy:- file` -> remove all permissions of user dummy.

 * `setfacl -m d:g:sales:rx directory` -> Set a default ACL to a directory.
-In this way all files created inside it will have same ACL as default
+In this way all files created inside it will have same ACL as default.

   The default ACL is a specific type of permission assigned to a directory, that doesn’t change the permissions of the directory itself, but makes so that specified ACLs are set by default on all the files created inside of it.